-Medicaid applicants that are single face a much harder road in becoming Medicaid eligible in New Jersey.
-The State has strict requirements for eligibility that forces single persons to spend down a significant portion of their assets to become eligible unless you know the secrets to protecting those assets.
+Medicaid applicants that are single face a much harder time in becoming Medicaid eligible in New Jersey.
+The state has strict requirements for eligibility that forces single persons to spend down a significant portion of their assets to become eligible unless you know the secrets to protecting those assets.

 For those of you that are single, focusing on your income should be your priority.
 You must keep in mind income from all sources needs to be considered.
 This includes social security, pensions, annuities, VA benefits, etc.

 If your spouse or a parent(s) is single and in crisis, I can still save a significant amount of your assets ($$) if you act immediately.
 Yes, you read me correctly.
 I can save your divorced or widowed parent, sibling, friend or the neighbors down the street a significant amount of $$$ under many, not all but many circumstances.
 Isn’t it worth a call or email to meet with me to see what can be done?